 Current and prospective clients want to control how and when they can contact your firm.
 Most consumers like to search for answers online before calling up.
 Additionally, current clients also want access to your firm 24/7 without needing to physically visit the office or make a phone call during office hours.
 By offering clients a self-service online experience, clients can find all the necessary information they require, book an appointment or make a payment, at their convenience.

-Zaliet has introduced the Service Portal which provides your clients with a self-service experience.
-A Service Portal can complement your existing website to better serve the needs of your clients.
-The Service Portal is one place where clients can collaborate on documents, book appointments, make an enquiry and pay their bills.
+Zaliet has introduced the Web Portal which provides your clients with a self-service experience.
+A Web Portal can complement your existing website to better serve the needs of your clients.
+The Web Portal is one place where clients can collaborate on documents, book appointments, make an enquiry and pay their bills.